 The club could have made Michael Carrick the caretaker boss, or moved Nicky Butt from academy manager.

 But they instead opted to bring Solskjaer in from Norwegian club Molde.

-It’s a decision that has surprised Harry Redknapp, who believes Steve Bruce would have been more suited for the role.
+It’s a decision that surprised Harry Redknapp, who believed Steve Bruce would have been more suited for the role.

 “I wouldn’t bet on them to be in the top six, to be honest with you,” Redknapp told talkSPORT on Tuesday.

-“It was a big shock to me when his [Solskjaer’s] name got mentioned yesterday.
+“It was a big shock to me when his [Solskjaer’s] name got mentioned.
 I thought a Steve Bruce or somebody, if they’re looking for a short-term appointment until the end of the year…

 “He knows the game, he knows the club - he captained the club.

 “Someone like that I thought might go in and take it until the end of the season.